 Clyde River, South Coast

-Truly escaping the hustle and bustle of the city, situated 3.5 hours south of Sydney is an award winning glamping destination, completely immersed in the Australian bush.
-Where else can you embrace 80 acres of land, together with over 2 kilometers expanse of the Clyde River?
-Exactly, there is nowhere else but The Escape.
-Relax and unwind by the tranquil riverfront and breathe in the sweet fresh air of Mother Nature, while sipping from your glass of wine – so idyllic.
-With the options of the luxury tents or a luxury studio (both fitted with modern bathrooms), you have the opportunity to embrace the traditional elements of camping, but without compromising on any sense of style, sophistication or comfort.
+Pitched along two kilometres of the Clyde River, The Escape is a glamping getaway that's completely immersed in the Australian bush.
+With the options of the luxury tents or a luxury studio (both fitted with bathrooms), you have the opportunity to embrace the traditional elements of camping, but without compromising on any sense of style, sophistication or comfort.

 Roar & Snore